2. Labour and Employment Law Requirements

 Teaching, Training and Productivity Mixed Committee

-Integration: Teaching, Training and Productivity Mixed Committees must be integrated with the same number of employer and employee representatives, and the number of said representatives will be determined by mutual agreement between employer and employees or, as the case may be, by the employer and the union holding the Collective Bargaining Agreement.
+Integration: Teaching, Training and Productivity Mixed Committees must be integrated with the same number of employer and employee representatives, and the number of said representatives will be determined by mutual agreement between employer and employees or by the employer and the union holding the Collective Bargaining Agreement.

 Purpose: These mixed committees are the group responsible for monitoring, implementing, operating and improving the teaching and training systems and programs, as well as taking actions trending to increase productivity in each company.